Schutzberg, Bosnia

-Schutzberg (sometimes given as Glogowatz / Glogovac or Ukrinskilug) was an important German language settlement east of Prnjavor in northern Bosnia between 1895 and 1942.
+Schutzberg (sometimes given as Glogowatz / Glogovac or Ukrinskilug) was a Germanophone settlement east of Prnjavor, Bosnia that lasted from 1895 to 1942.

 History

-In 1872 Austria-Hungary occupied Bosnia and found the Prnjavor under-populated.
-Efforts were undertaken to attract settlers from other parts of the empire and consequently the area was settled by Germans, Italians, Ukrainians, Slovaks, Poles and German-speaking folk from Austria, Bohemia and Hungary.
-The municipality of Prnjavor was nicknamed "little Europe.
+In 1872 Austria-Hungary occupied Bosnia and found that Prnjavor was sparsely populated.
+Efforts were undertaken to attract settlers from other parts of the empire and the area was consequently settled by Germans, Italians, Ukrainians, Slovaks, Poles and German speakers from Austria, Bohemia and Hungary.
+The municipality of Prnjavor was nicknamed "Little Europe."

 The village of Schutzberg was founded in 1895 by a mixture of Danube Swabians and German settlers coming from Slavonia, Galicia, Bukowina, Hungary and Württemberg.